EleutherAI/gpt-neo/README.md

 # 'tokenizer saved at ./output/path/byte-level-bpe.tokenizer.json'
 ```

-You can also skip this step and directly encode your text with the same tokenizer used for GPT2.
-To do so, just move on to the next section and make sure you pass the `--use_gpt2_tokenizer` flag (and omit the `--encoder_path`)

-# Generating your own Dataset
+# Tokenizing your Dataset

 You can use the `create_tfrecords.py` script to encode your text data into tfrecords suited for the training.

-Your data must either be in the form of lots of normal text files (one document per file), or in any format supported by [lm_dataformat](https://github.com/leogao2/lm_dataformat).
+Your data must either be in the form of lots of normal .txt files (one document per file), or in any format supported by [lm_dataformat](https://github.com/leogao2/lm_dataformat).

 You can run the script without parameters to see help for all options.
 There are two main modes: